 View an ornate bodice that belonged to Mata Hari now on display!

 Of the many women who served in the OSS, field agent Virginia Hall was one of the most distinguished.
 Undaunted by her artificial leg, she created a spy network and helped organize and arm French commandos behind enemy lines.
 Posing as a dairy farmer, she scouted potential drop zones while herding cows.
 Later, she tapped out Morse code messages over wireless radio to officials in London.
 She radioed intelligence reports, coordinated parachute drops of supplies, oversaw sabotage missions, and planned ambushes of German soldiers.
-Virginia Hall was the only female civilian in World War II to receive the coveted Distinguished Service Cross.
+Virginia Hall was the only female civilian in WWII to receive the coveted Distinguished Service Cross.
 After the war, Hall became one of the CIA’s first female operations officers.
+See her suitcase radio in the Museum's Spying in WWII exhibit.

 Iconic singer and dancer Josephine Baker is best-known for her entertainment career that spanned five decades.
 She was also an agent for French intelligence during WWII.